 It is well known that stress hormones wreak havoc on our bodies and minds, so gratitude exercises may be an essential part of a healthy lifestyle.
 The JACM study linked above also found that gratitude is correlated with reduced feelings of stress, which plays a huge roll in overall wellbeing.
 In addition,research published in the Journal of Happiness Studies in 2015 found that people who consciously cultivated gratitude were less affected by daily stress than those who didn’t have such a practice.

 Studies published in theJournal of Health Psychology (2015) andApplied Psychology: Health and Well-Being (2011) both linked gratitude-boosting practices, like writing down three things you’re grateful for every day, to better sleep.
 It makes sense, because when we realize all we have to be grateful for, we worry less about the silly things that keep us up at night.

 4. Gratitude Re-ignites Sense of Purpose

 Feeling burnt out at work?
-For a 2011 study published in Educational Psychology researchers had school teachers regularly practice counting their blessings for several weeks in a row.
-The findings: participants benefited from increases in life satisfaction and sense of personal accomplishment as well as decreases in emotional exhaustion and sense of detachment .
+Fora 2011 study published in Educational Psychology researchers had school teachers regularly practice counting their blessings for several weeks in a row.
+The findings: participants benefited from increased levels of satisfaction in life and sense of personal accomplishment as well as decreased levels of emotional exhaustion and sense of detachment.

-This holiday season, challenge yourself to practice gratitude everyday.
+Start a personal challenge to practice gratitude everyday.
 Keep a gratitude journal and notice the impact on your daily life.
 Write in the comments below about your own experiences of practicing gratitude.
 We love to hear from you!